 - Be classified as a Dislocated Worker as defined by Workforce Investment Act criteria.
 Dislocated Workers are eligible workers who have been laid off or terminated through no fault of their own or received an official layoff notice.
 Visit the Virginia Workforce Network eligibility guidance tool for Dislocated Workers.

-- Select a degree or certificate seeking credit program of study that is linked to in demand employment opportunities based on Labor Market Information
+- Select a major that is linked to in demand employment opportunities based on Labor Market Information

 - Complete the Financial Aid Eligibility Process